NDepend

 As we can see the index syntax ^ works with IList<T> and List<T> but not with ISet<T>, Hashset<T>, IDictionary<K,V> and Dictionary<K,V>.
 Those last four are not indexed collections.

-The range syntax .. is more peaky and also requires the collection type to present a int[] Slice(int start, int length) method.
-As a consequence the range operator is not working with any of these collections while we could have expected that it works with at least IList<T> and List<T>.
+The range syntax .. is more restrictive and also requires the collection type to present an int[] Slice(int start, int length) method.
+Because of this, the range operator is not working with any of these collections.
+Not even with IList<T> and List<T> as one might have anticipated.

 Finally here is an example of a custom collection supporting both index and range syntax: